• XARAGUA

 The destruction of all constitutional plurality in favor of dynastic entrenchment.

-From this moment on, the Republic ceased to be a vessel of black reparation and became a machinery of state-sanctioned fear, rendering the original doctrine null as a source of justice.
+From this moment on, the Republic ceased to be a vessel of indigenous reparation and became a machinery of state-sanctioned fear, rendering the original doctrine null as a source of justice.

 Canon 1371 §1 CIC: Publicly inciting hatred or animosity against the Apostolic See or the Church.